sergei-bondarenko/poster/README.md

 - Filtering by last comments and most liked posts by day, week, month, year or all the time
 - Direct links to posts are available (click on the post date to get it)
 - Vertical wrapping of long posts
-- Reactive: no page reloading
+- Reactive: no page reloadings
 - Easily clonable
-- Site title and description configurable via content.json file
+- Site title and description configurable via content.json file (or via the sidebar)

 ## Screenshots